leonardobsjr/D2WBot/README.md

 *WINNING/LOSING_STREAK* - Activate the detection of, respectively, winning or losing streaks.
 The streaks starts on 3, but there's no upper limit.
 The messages need to be put on *WINNING/LOSING_STREAK_FILE* on a CSV format.
 The streak messages don't show on party messages.

+Errors do happen.
+In case of error, the bot will try to restart its normal function.
+You can configure this process quite a bit:

+*NUMBER_OF_RETRIES* - Number of tries that the bot will try to restart and try to recover normal function.
+Default value is 10.

+*TIME_BETWEEN_RETRIES* - Time (in seconds) between each retry.
+It's advisable to not change this to a super-low value to give a change of the external error to get sorted out.
+Default value is 5 minutes.

 And finally, there's the debug options:

 *LOGGING_LEVEL* = Logging level of the running bot.
 Default value is INFO.
 Setting it as DEBUG will make a lot more messages appear and generated messages will not be sent trough WhatsApp, and will be written on the console instead.
 *LOGGING_FORMAT* and *LOGGING_DATE_FORMAT* to set the format and the date of the log lines.

+The D2WBot has BoxCar support.
+BoxCar is a free inbox for iPhone and Android.
+If this file is set, the bot will send a notification to your BoxCar inbox in case of a shutdown.

+*BOXCAR_USER_CREDENTIALS_FILE* - The file with the user credentials of the boxcar user.

 #Disclaimer